 To remain compliant, experienced ITAD vendors can support during these processes, with the best carrying out data destruction in-house.
 Failure to accurately destroy data could result in fines, so methods such as degaussing, puncturing and hard drive shredding are crucial to be done and done well.

-The best solutions for IT asset dispositions are ones that can decommission end-of-life devices with support and consideration for every stage of the process, including transportation, identification, testing, repair, data sanitization and value recovery.
+The best solutions for IT asset disposition services are ones that can decommission end-of-life devices with support and consideration for every stage of the process, including transportation, identification, testing, repair, data sanitization and value recovery.
 While many ITAD vendors will offer lower logistic costs, the highest quality providers will operate with local compliance experts in-region and in-country, working with a high-level understanding of both local compliance laws and transboundary movements.

 Each ITAD or ITAM professional will have a wide variety of concerns and considerations for the management of assets throughout their lives.
 To more effectively detail why ITAD is crucial within ITAM processes, watch our recent webinar.